The research is in, and it shows that HIIT (High-Intensity Interval Training) is the best way to lose fat.

 HIIT Burns The Right Calories

-You’ll normally weigh it up between cardiovascular training and fat burning.
+You’ll typically weigh it up between cardiovascular training and fat burning.
 Each ‘Zone’ providing a different set of results.

-You’ve probably been through the whole rigmarole of putting in your height, weight and holding onto the heart rate monitors for dear life.
-Resulting in the little reading on the Treadmill that tells you how many calories you’ve burned on your 4-mile run.
+You’ve probably been through the whole rigmarole of putting in your height and weight, and holding onto the heart rate monitors for dear life.
+This results in the little reading on the treadmill that tells you how many calories you’ve burned on your 4-mile run.

 You stopped burning those calories as soon as you stepped off the treadmill, which made it mostly a waste of time.
 And, you’ve only burned off the equivalent of a snack-sized KitKat, which is like trying to put out a fire with teardrops.

-So, calories in and calories out isn’t the whole fat burning argument then – and there is much more to it.
+So, calories in and calories out isn’t the whole fat burning argument, and there is much more to it.